by Scott Mehl © Unofficial Royalty 2019

 Eitel Friedrich had six siblings:

 On February 27, 1906, in Berlin, Eitel Friedrich married Duchess Sophie Charlotte of Oldenburg.
 She was the daughter of Friedrich August II, Grand Duke of Oldenburg and Princess Elisabeth Anna of Prussia.
 The couple had first met in June 1905 at the wedding of Eitel’s elder brother Crown Prince Wilhelm and Cecilie of Mecklenburg-Schwerin and then met again later that month.
 They became engaged in the fall of 1905.
-Following the wedding, the couple took up residence at Villa Ingenheim (link in German) in Potsdam, Kingdom of Prussia, now in the German state of Brandenburg, and had no children.
+Following the wedding, the couple resided at Villa Ingenheim (link in German) in Potsdam, Kingdom of Prussia, now in the German state of Brandenburg, and had no children.

-The marriage was never a happy one as Eitel Friedrich was continually unfaithful, and Sophie found it difficult to make friends in her new home.
+The marriage was never happy because Eitel Friedrich was continually unfaithful, and Sophie found it difficult to make friends in her new home.
 While he was off fighting during World War I, Sophie lived primarily at the Bellevue Palace in Berlin.
 In 1922, several newspapers published allegations of infidelity against Sophie.
 She was summoned as a witness in a divorce case and admitted having had an affair with the gentleman involved.
 Eitel Friedrich filed for divorce, and the couple was formally divorced on October 20, 1926.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.